Oscarj-8/react-weather-app/README.md

 # **React Weather Web App**

-This is a simple weather application built with Vite and React, utilizing the OpenWeather API to fetch real-time weather data.
+This is a simple weather application built with Vite + React, utilizing the OpenWeather API to fetch real-time weather data.
 Users can enter a city name, and the app will display information such as the current weather, description, and temperature.

 ### Demo link - https://react-weather-app-seven-wine.vercel.app